South of Heaven: Live performances

 A live rendition of "South of Heaven" was also included on a bonus DVD which came with the group's 2007 re-release of ninth studio album Christ Illusion, shot in Vancouver, British Columbia during 2006's Unholy Alliance tour.

-"Behind the Crooked Cross" is rarely played live as Hanneman hates the track, though King has always wanted to play it "because it's got a cool intro" despite it not being his favorite song.
+"Behind the Crooked Cross" was rarely played live as Hanneman hated the track, though King had always wanted to play it "because it's got a cool intro" despite it not being his favorite song.
 King said "that's fine" when speaking of the situation, noting "there are songs that he wants to play that I always shoot down".
 "Ghosts of War" isn't King's favorite song either, which he attests "everybody always wants to hear" performed live.
 He confessed; "I like the ending, you know, I like the big heavy part and I always say, 'Let's put the heavy ending at the end of "Chemical Warfare" and just do the last half.'
 But I could never make that fly."

 Slayer has toyed with the idea of creating a live set mixed with selections from the album and 1990's Seasons in the Abyss, though Hanneman said it's something which hasn't been "seriously considered".
 Metal Maniacs asked Slayer in a 2006 interview whether they would consider playing South of Heaven in the footsteps of the Still Reigning tour, to which Araya replied, "It's becoming a trendy thing now.
 I don't know.
 We have some really cool albums, but I don't think we'll ever do that again."
 King was equally unsure, commenting, "Probably not.
 And I just don't like enough songs off South of Heaven."